Skip to Main

 Samaah Sullivan, M.P.H., Ph.D.

-Samaah Sullivan, M.P.H., Ph.D., joins the school as an Assistant Professor in Epidemiology.
+Samaah Sullivan, M.P.H., Ph.D., joins OSPH as an Assistant Professor in Epidemiology.
 Previously, she served as an Assistant Professor in the Department of Epidemiology, Human Genetics, and Environmental Sciences at UTHealth Houston.
 Prior to UTHealth, Dr. Sullivan spent five years at Emory University’s Rollins School of Public Health, first as a postdoctoral fellow on a T32 focused on cardiovascular inequalities and then as an Instructor.

 Her research investigates the biological embedding of psychosocial stress and social disadvantage, particularly among women, and has revealed critical sex differences in how stress affects cardiovascular health.
 Recognized by the American Heart Association and the NIH, Dr. Sullivan's work has also received accolades such as third place in the American Heart Association’s Research Goes Red Data Challenge.